 May 19th, 2015

 Rinse fresh blood stains in cold running water and rub with soap.
 Repeat.
-For dried stains, first scrape or rub off as much dried blood as possible.
+For stain removal of dried stains, first scrape or rub off as much dried blood as possible.
 Soak in warm water using a product which contains enzymes.
 Wash.
 If this doesn’t work, rewash the item using a chlorine-free bleach.
 In the case of stubborn stains, rust removers may be helpful.

 Presoak item in liquid detergent with bleach.
 Wash using the hottest water temperature that is safe for the fabric.